ChrisEngstrom/VLC_NowPlaying/README.md

         requests (http://www.python-requests.org/en/latest/)

 ### Instructions for using the script:

+The directions assume default VLC settings for the Web Interface before starting.

     Extract the contents of the .zip to a location of your choosing